awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-image-inpainting-eng.md

 ### 2.1 Why Image Inpainting?

-Image inpainting is a task that aims to complete the missing regions of an image with visually realistic and semantically consistent content.
+Image inpainting is a task, the goal of which is the completion the missing areas of an image with visually realistic and semantically consistent content.
 In other words, the task is to replace the missing regions preserving the color and environment features.
 There is a plethora of practical applications of Image inpainting: image editing, recoloring, unwanted object removal.
 For example, while reconstruction of some area, the pictures of the area from different perspectives might be reconstructed so that some buildings would be removed.
 This will allow to visualize the final condition of the area and ease the process of planning the reconstruction.

 Another simple example is an updated version of photoshop for famous actors and their media activity.
 To be more precise, such people could use the approach so as to remove some face defects or just chose brighter colors for their photo.
 Moreover, an ordinary person could also use it for visualization that will help to take some decisions; to illustrate, when a person wants to change the color of his hair, or buy color contact lenses and cannot decide on color, this approach will naturally reconstruct the image and visualize the final condition.